Ohio Osteopathic Association Awards

 George L. Eckert, Jr., DO, Mentor of the Year Award

 The George L. Eckert, Jr., DO, Mentor of the Year Award was established in 2011 to honor a physician each year who has a record of offering guidance and encouragement to medical students, residents, and fellows.
 Any Ohio osteopathic medical student, resident, or fellow may submit a nomination by March 1 of each year.
-Funding for the award is provided by the Osteopathic Heritage Foundations (OHF).
 The award is presented during the Ohio Osteopathic Symposium each spring.
-The winner receives a plaque from the association and the OHF presents a $1,000 contribution to a charitable organization of the recipient's choice.

 The award is named in memory of Dr. Eckert, a family physician from Columbus who was a mentor and role model to medical students, residents, and new DOs throughout his 57 years in practice.